How Do We Engage with Other Disciplines? A Framework to Study Meaningful Interdisciplinary Discourse in Scholarly Publications: Abstract

 \section{Abstract}

-With the rising popularity of interdisciplinary work and increasing institutional incentives in this direction, there is a growing need to understand how resulting publications incorporate ideas from multiple disciplines.
-Existing computational approaches, such as affiliation diversity, keywords, and citation patterns, do not account for how individual citations are used to advance the citing work.
-Although, in line with addressing this gap, prior studies have proposed taxonomies to classify citation purpose, these frameworks are not well-suited to interdisciplinary research and do not provide quantitative measures of citation engagement quality.
-To address these limitations, we propose a framework for the evaluation of citation engagement in interdisciplinary Natural Language Processing (NLP) publications.
-Our approach introduces a citation purpose taxonomy tailored to interdisciplinary work, supported by an annotation study.
-We demonstrate the utility of this framework through a thorough analysis of publications at the intersection of NLP and Computational Social Science.
+With the rising popularity of interdisciplinary work, there is a growing need to understand how publications incorporate ideas from multiple disciplines.
+Existing computational approaches, such as affiliation diversity, keyword matching, and citation patterns, do not account for \textit{how} individual citations are used to advance the citing work.
+Prior studies have proposed taxonomies to classify citation purpose.
+However, these frameworks are not well-suited to interdisciplinary research and do not provide general measures of engagement \textit{depth}.
+To address these limitations, we propose a framework for evaluating citation engagement in scholarly publications.
+We introduce a citation purpose taxonomy tailored to interdisciplinary work, supported by an annotation study and model for automatically predicting a citation's purpose.
+We then leverage signal from a citation's purpose and the sections in which it appears to predict a single measure of how deeply a publication engages with a citation.
+We demonstrate the utility of our framework through a large-scale analysis of publications at the intersection of NLP and Computational Social Science.